DevTeam/Pure.DI/readme/abstractions-binding.md

 // Specifies to create a partial class "Composition" DI.Setup("Composition")
     // Begins the binding definition for the implementation type itself,
-    // and if the implementation is a class or structure,
+    // and if the implementation is not an abstract class or structure,
     // for all abstract but NOT special types that are directly implemented.
     // So that's the equivalent of the following:
     // .Bind<IDependency, IOtherDependency, Dependency>()